judsonlmoore/judsonlmoore.com/_posts/peace-corps/2013-03-06-bishkek-attack.markdown

 Just considering that I would begin this post with something like, "I don't know how important it is to tell you that..." should be a pretty clear indicator, but for the sake of documentation, and most importantly, to let you all know that I am OK, let me tell you a little about my Saturday evening.

-Saturday was the birthday celebration of a close colleague and friend of mine from [Kloop Media,](http://kloop.kg/) Ilya.
+Saturday was the birthday celebration of a close colleague and friend of mine from [Kloop Media,](https://kloop.kg/) Ilya.
 Starting with dinner and drinks at his house, we quickly moved on to a nice dance club in Bishkek called [Promzona](http://promzona.kg/).
 After what seems like an unreasonably short period of time we decided to change venues to a downtown dance club where I decided not to stick around and that I was tired and wanted to go home.
 I was tired of paying for taxis and I was very near my new apartment so I decided to walk.
 The weather was nice.

 Sparing you the details, just as I arrived to my apartment building, 2 drunk guys started talking to me.
 I ignored them and moved past them.
 As I moved passed them I was struck in the back of my head and neck and fell to the ground.
 I got up and ran into a nearby 24-hour cafe where I handed my phone to a waitress as it called the Peace Corps emergency number.
 As she took the phone, I lost consciousness.

-{% cloudinary default /assets/images/2013/03/thumbs_up_doctors_iStock_00_620x350.jpg alt="Doctors Give Thumbs Up" alt="" description="" %}
+{% cloudinary /assets/images/2013/03/thumbs_up_doctors_iStock_00_620x350.jpg alt="Doctors Give Thumbs Up" alt="" description="" %}

 Actually, I don't remember the attack at all because of the minor concussion I received.
 No, I was not drunk and alcohol was quickly ruled out as a contributing factor.
 The drinks I had at dinner were light and many hours earlier.
 I have only been able to put this story together by interviewing witnesses and making a few speculations.